swaCreates/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website takes time to adjust and still has hard coded pixels.
+But with fully responsive websites there is more fluidity and flow of the website on every platform.

 2. Describe what it means to be mobile first vs desktop first.

+The term 'mobile first' means that you begin a website's structure/layout from a mobile first design and 'desktop first' beginning with the desktop layout first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It helps make the font size more accessible, allowing more accessibility for our websites.
+Accommodating any client who is visually impaired at any level to increase the font-size of any web page.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing gives you more control over your CSS.
+Allowing you to create short-cuts and have neat looking code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+What used to be my worst but now is my favorite, is the Less nesting concept.
+Nesting was the only concept I had an issue with.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.